Perfectly Easy Glazed Orange Scones

 Step by Step Instructions

 1. Begin by using a microplane grater to grate 1 tsp of orange zest.
-In a small bowl, combine 1/2 cup sugar and the orange zest together, gently working together with a spoon or your hands until combined.
+In a small bowl, combine the sugar and the orange zest together, gently working together with a spoon or your hands until combined.
 Set aside.

-2. In a large bowl, whisk together the flour, orange sugar, baking powder, and salt.
+2. In a large bowl, whisk together the flour, orange sugar mixture, baking powder, and salt.
 Using a box grater, grate in the cold butter.
 Begin working the butter into the dry ingredients using a pastry cutter, two forks, or your fingers until the mixture comes together in pea-sized crumbs.

 3. In another small bowl, whisk together the heavy cream, egg, and vanilla extract together.
 Slowly pour this over the dry ingredients, then mix together until everything appears moistened, being careful not to overmix.

 5. Brush scones with remaining heavy cream and sprinkle with coarse sugar (this is optional, but makes them extra pretty!)
-Pop the scones in the fridge while the oven comes up to temp.
+Pop the scones in the fridge to stay cold while the oven comes up to temp.

 6. Preheat oven to 400°F.